metaphyze/gossl/README.md

 ### Command line options.
 Here's the complete list of command line options.
 If you're serving static content, you should pay particular attention to the cacheControl options (-cacheControlPublic,-cacheControlPrivate, and -cacheControlMaxAgeInSeconds).

-_Note that you do NOT have to use gossl to server HTTPS requests.
-You can run it over regular your HTTP on any port you want.
-You could even run it over HTTPS on a different port though you probably wouldn't want to do that._
+_Note that you do NOT have to use gossl to serve HTTPS requests.
+You can run it over regular your HTTP on any port you want using -httpPort=SOME_PORT.
+You could even run it over HTTPS on a different port using -httpsPort=SOME_WEIRD_PORT though you probably wouldn't want to do that._

     -cacheControlMaxAgeInSeconds int
         Only used when serving static files.